 35042 Rennes cedex, France.

 - +33 (0) 2 99 84 71 03

 - Firstname.Lastname@irisa.fr My GPG Public Key.

-I have been a researcher at CNRS since Nov.
-2014, within the Empenn research unit (formerly VisAGeS), IRISA/Inria Rennes Bretagne Atlantique (Britanny, France).
+I have been a researcher at CNRS since 2014, within the Empenn research unit, IRISA/Inria Rennes Bretagne Atlantique (Britanny, France).
+Since Nov.
+2020, I am also the scientific director of the Neurinfo imaging platform.
+I am the French principal investigator of the MMINCARAV associate team, an Inria funded collaboration between Empenn and the Signal Processing Laboratory 5 (LTS5), EPFL, Lausanne, Switzerland.
 My research focuses on medical image acquisition and processing, with a particular interest in diffusion magnetic resonance imaging (MRI), an MRI modality well suited to the study of brain white matter.

 Prior to that, I obtained my PhD in Computer Science and Image Processing from Nice Sophia Antipolis University, France.
 This PhD was prepared in the Athena Project-Team, INRIA Sophia Antipolis - Méditerranée, under the supervision of Dr Rachid Deriche.
 I then joined the Section of Biomedical Image Analysis, University of Pennsylvania Medical School as a postdoctoral researcher, working on High Angular Resolution Diffusion Imaging under the supervision of Prof Ragini Verma.

 - 2012 — 2014

 - Postdoc, Population analysis of HARDI and Multishell diffusion data, under the supervision of Prof Ragini Verma.

 - Ph.D Thesis, Q-space diffusion MRI: Acquisition and Signal Processing, under the supervision of Dr Rachid Deriche.